 …[P]rostitution is increasing and …not only girls, but also boys who work as vendors, couriers or domestic servants, are particularly vulnerable to sexual exploitation.
 The Committee also notes with concern reports of trafficking in children and that Algeria is becoming a place of transit for trafficking between Africa and Western Europe.
 It deeply regrets the absence of a specific legal framework protecting children from trafficking and the insufficient measures to prevent and eliminate this phenomenon.
 The lack of statistical data on trafficking and the absence of adequate recovery and reintegration services for child victims are cause for serious concern.

-More recently, Algeria has become a transit country for African men and women who are trafficked from sub-Saharan Africa to Europe for sexual exploitation and forced labor (slavery).
+More recently, Algeria has become a transit country for African men and women who are trafficked from sub-Saharan Africa to Europe for sexual exploitation and forced labor.
 The U.S. State Department’s 2009 “Trafficking in Persons” report details that

 These men and women enter Algeria, voluntarily but illegally, often with the assistance of smugglers.
 Some of them become victims of trafficking; men are forced into unskilled labor and women into prostitution to pay smuggling debts. …Among an estimated population of 5,000 to 9,000 illegal migrants, some 4,000 to 6,000 are believed to be victims of trafficking, of whom approximately 1,000 are women.

-As of 2019, the U.S. State Department’s 2018 human rights report on Algeria confirms that widespread sexual and monetary exploitation of migrants is still widespread — though the word “slavery” is never used.
+The U.S. State Department’s 2021 human rights report on Algeria confirms that widespread sexual and monetary exploitation of migrants is still widespread — though the word “slavery” is never used.

 Muslim racism against black, non-Muslim foreigners is rife in the country and, while not applying exclusively to slavery, cruelly marginalizes destitute black African migrants desperate for charity.
 Algerian author Kamel Daoud writes in The New York Times,